 Saigon District 1 Photo Walk

-A guided colonial-heritage route through Saigon's historic core — 6 stops from Notre-Dame Cathedral at dawn to Reunification Palace by mid-morning
+A guided colonial-heritage route through Saigon's historic core — 6 stops from Tan Dinh Pink Church at dawn to Reunification Palace by mid-morning

 Route Map